dsolesvik/library/docs/foundations/radiotelephony/specific.md

 ## 3.2 Ground movement control
 ### 3.2.1 Pushback clearance
-At most aerodromes, including those in the Arabian FIRs, aircraft are parked with the nose facing the terminal and require a pushback before taxi for departure.
-Requests for pushback are made using local aerodrome specific ground movement procedures.
-At certain aerodromes the taxiway to push onto may be mentioned.
+At most aerodromes, including those in the Arabian FIRs, aircraft are parked with the nose facing the terminal and require a **pushback** before taxiing for departure.
+Requests for pushback are made using **local aerodrome-specific ground movement procedures**.

+At certain aerodromes, the **taxiway** to push onto may be specified.

 !!! example
     **Pilot**: "MUSCAT GROUND, OMAN AIR 587, STAND 303, REQUEST PUSH AND START."